What is Lexiscan?

 Lexiscan side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Lexiscan: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Lexiscan: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tell your caregiver right away if you have: